tunroam/networking/README.md

 # TUNroam Networking

-First install the github.com/tunroam/networking after which you can run `./install.sh`.
+Order of installation:

+- github.com/tunroam/auth-server
+- in this repo.
+  - install.sh
+  - install-[br|NAT].sh (see below)
+  - instructions in systemd folder

-Conclude with either Bridge or NAT.
+Either Bridge or NAT.
 We only tested NAT, since we'll use that for the demo at UvA and Surfnet.

 ## TODO